 - Get a professional evaluation of your feet at your local running shop.
-This will include gait analysis, which helps determine the features you need in your next pair of shoes (ie, more support).
-It‘s a good idea to get these regularly, as our feet can change as we age.
+This will include gait analysis, which helps determine the features you need in your next pair of shoes (i.e., more support).
+It‘s a good idea to get these regularly, as your feet change as you age.

-- Try on as many different pairs as possible in the store, to get a feel for what‘s out there and what‘s right for you.
+- Try as many different pairs as possible to get a feel for what‘s out there and what‘s right for you.
 While buying shoes online can sometimes be more affordable, there‘s no substitute for trying them on in person.

-- Get fitted in the afternoon, as your feet swell up over the course of the day as a result of physical activity.
+- Get fitted in the afternoon.
+Your feet swell up over the course of the day as a result of physical activity.
 Try and go for a shoe that‘s half a size larger than you would normally buy.